sbcgua/ajson/docsite/docs/60-date-time.md

 ## Auto format date/time

-By default date, time and timestamp dates are not formatted and are written in abap format as 'YYYYMMDD', 'HHMMSS'.
+By default date, time and timestamp dates are not formatted and are written in ABAP format as 'YYYYMMDD', 'HHMMSS'.
 This can be changed by calling `format_datetime` method after creation.
 After that the date/time will be auto-formatted as 'YYYY-MM-DD' and 'HH:MM:SS' respectively. **Important: this may become the default behavior in future version**

 ```abap
   data: